dmo2118/CountdownTimer/README.md

 	./configure
 	make

-For both platforms, type `configure --help` for more information.
+For both platforms, type `configure --help` for more options.

 Not all builds are exactly equivalent.
 In particular, MSYS/MinGW builds are smaller and work on much older systems than builds produced by other toolchains.